The charging Ranganese had many bounds of snow to cover, but they were moving fast.

 The fonyaka leaned in harder and chuckled.
 Even through his dizziness, the sound made Mamoru blink, and a confusing thought flashed through his mind: Kaa-chan?
 But his mother wasn’t here.
 Why, then, did that laugh bring her to mind?

-Mamoru blinked, and in a strange moment of clarity, his eyes finding the fonyaka’s.
+Mamoru blinked, and in a strange moment of clarity, his eyes found the fonyaka’s.
 He had been so preoccupied by the color of the uniform and the strange weapon that he hadn’t actually looked into his opponent’s face.
 Now that he did, he found soft, delicate features.
 Beautiful, he thought before blackness swarmed to swallow him.

 A silver blade flashed into view.